Skip to content

 definition and the manifest provided.

-By default, the context manager will delete the cluster on exit -
+By default, the context manager will delete the cluster on exit.

-this can be configured with the on_exit parameter.
+This can be configured with the on_exit parameter.

 Parameters